JavierMonton/personal-website/kafka-connect/kafka-connect.md

 ```
 And you'll find all the directories (after `-cp`) included in the running Kafka Connect.

-Note that a folder called `cp-base-new` is widely used in the Single mode, but not very well documented.
+- Note that a folder called `cp-base-new` is widely used in the Single mode, but not very well documented.
+- Setting your deployment to 1 replicas will run Kafka Connect in Single mode, while setting it to 2 or more will run it in Distributed mode.
 :::

 ### Deploying in K8s